rspec/rspec-rails/README.md

 # Matchers

-rspec-rails exposes domain-specific matchers to each of the example group types.
-Most of them simply delegate to Rails' assertions.
+Several domain-specific matchers are provided to each of the example group types.
+Most simply delegate to their equivalent Rails' assertions.

 ## `be_a_new`

-* Available in all specs.
+- Available in all specs
-* Primarily intended for controller specs
+- Primarily intended for controller specs

 ```ruby
 expect(object).to be_a_new(Widget)